CoderDojoLX/site/content/post/html-css3.md

 tags: ['html', 'css', 'programação web']
 ---

+!!!!!!!!!!Criar título!

+CSS: Cores e medidas
+Navegação
+CSS: selectores com descendentes e ascendentes, classes

+Conteúdos:

+cores, selectores de cor, cores em hexadecimal, experiências em h1. hexadecimal

+medidas: px, em e %

+Absolutas:
+cm  centimeters
+mm  millimeters
+in  inches (1in = 96px = 2.54cm)
+px *  pixels (1px = 1/96th of 1in)
+pt  points (1pt = 1/72 of 1in)
+pc  picas (1pc = 12 pt)

+Relativas:
+em  Relative to the font-size of the element (2em means 2 times the size of the current font) ex  Relative to the x-height of the current font (rarely used)
+ch  Relative to the width of the "0" (zero) rem Relative to font-size of the root element vw  Relative to 1% of the width of the viewport*
+vh  Relative to 1% of the height of the viewport* vmin  Relative to 1% of viewport's* smaller dimension vmax  Relative to 1% of viewport's* larger dimension
+% Relative to the parent element

+Navegação
+- Código HTML
+- CSS: selectores mais complexos

 Nesta lição do percurso de aprendizagem [Programação web com HTML/CSS](/html-css) vamos aprender a criar uma página de início e vamos ver o CSS mais a fundo.

 ## Recursos